aurelia/aurelia/docs/user-docs/router-lite/configuring-routes.md

 ## Using classes as routes

 Using router-lite it is also possible to use the routed view model classes directly as routes configuration.
+While doing so, if no paths have been explicitly configured for the components, the custom element name and aliases can be used as routing instructions.
 The following example demonstrates that the `C1` and `C2` classes are used directly as the child routes for the `Root`.

 ```typescript